ashishkhairnar/Windows_Weak_File_perms_Priv_Esc_Enumeration/README.md

 # Windows_Weak_File_perms_Priv_Esc_Enumeration
-Windows Privilege Escalation Enumeration using PowerShell
+Windows weak file permissions Enumeration/priv esc using PowerShell

 Test and use accordingly.
 This script will enumerate the files/executables on the system you landed with limited shell and possibly find an executable running as Full Control.